PrateekSavanur/CrowdFunding/README.md

 ### Contract Modifiers

 - `OnlyOwner()` - a modifier that restricts the execution of a function to the campaign manager.
 The modifier checks if the user calling the function is the campaign manager.
 If the check fails, the function execution is halted.

+Project Setup:
+The project can be downloaded or cloned from the GitHub repository.
+It requires the Solidity compiler version 0.8.0 or higher to compile the smart contract file.
+After compiling the contract, it can be deployed to an Ethereum network using a compatible blockchain development platform like Remix or Truffle.

+Project Usage:
+After deploying the contract, contributors can send ether to the contract using the "sendEth" function.
+The contract manager can create requests using the "createRequest" function, and contributors can vote on these requests using the "vote" function.
+The contract manager can finalize a request using the "Result" function, which will transfer the requested ether to the recipient.
+Contributors can also receive a refund using the "refund" function if the campaign deadline has passed and the target amount has not been reached.